hoodunit/purescript-kubernetes/README.md

 * Watch calls
 * Untested: exec, attach, port-forward calls
 * Encodings other than JSON
-* Works only in a Node.js environment (no browser support)
+* Support for browser environment (works only in Node.js)

 ## Installation